gabrieltaylor/slate/README.md

 The app template comes with some common systems pre-configured, tested and ready to go.

+Includes a Github Actions workflow that will run checks and optionally deploy on success.

 | Library                                                                             | Description                                                                              |
 | ----------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- |
 | [Phoenix Framework](https://www.phoenixframework.org/)                              | An Elixir web-framework that gives you peace of mind from development to production.     |